Mochica language: 19th-20th century texts

-Denominations
+Salvage documentation

+Following the death of the last fluent speakers, a number of new sources of documentation were published, by Konrad Huber (1953), who collected data from 1943–47, also including an unpublished wordlist by Rafael Quesquén, Jorge Zevallos Quiñones (1941, 1946), and Paul Kosok (1965), whose wordlist contains a large amount of errors.
+Finally, the last rememberer of Mochica, Simón Quesquén (1918-1995), one of Rafael's sons, had recordings made of his speech in Mochica in 1974, the only ones known in existence.

+Names

-Colonial sources record several designations for the language now generally known as Mochica: Yunga, Mochica, Muchic / Muchik, and occasional appellatives such as Pescadora.
-The choice of name varied according to author, period, and context.
+Colonial sources record several designations for the language now generally known as Mochica: Yunga, Mochica, Muchic/Muchik, and occasional appellatives such as Pescadora.

-The Franciscan friar Luis Jerónimo de Oré (missionary, polyglot, later bishop of Concepción in Chile) in his Rituale seu Manuale Peruanum (1607) refers to the "Mochica" language and also uses the phrase “Mochica de los Yungas” (en: "Mochica of the Yungas").
-In the latter case, he seems to distinguish between the language itself —called Mochica— and the northern peoples —denominated Yungas.
-It is worth noting that at the time Yunga was employed not only as a geographic and climatic term, derived from Quechua exonym yunka (“warm area”), but also to refer to the Mochica as an ethnic group.
+Oré's Rituale refers to the "Mochica" language and also uses the phrase Mochica de los Yungas ('Mochica of the Yungas').
+In the latter case, he seems to distinguish between the language itself – called Mochica – and the northern peoples – called Yungas.
+At the time Yunga was employed not only as a geographic and climatic term, derived from the Quechua exonym yunka 'warm area', but also to refer to the Mochica as an ethnic group.
+Carrera's Arte also consistently uses the exonym Yunga.

-In 1644, the diocesan priest and parish vicar of Reque Fernando de la Carrera published the Arte de la lengua yunga (Art of the Yunga Language), the only known colonial grammar of this language, where he consistently used the exonym Yunga.
-His choice reflects the fact that Yunga was, in the colonial lexicon, the Spanish designation (borrowed from Quechua yunka) for the coastal peoples, regions, and languages.

 The Augustinian friar Antonio de la Calancha employed the form Muchic in his Crónica moralizadora (1638).
-In the nineteenth century, the German physician and philologist Ernst W. Middendorf revived that variant and disseminated it as Muchik in works such as Das Muchik oder die Chimu-Sprache (1892).
-Middendorf identified the language with that of the Chimú, partly because Quingnam (the actual language of the Chimú kingdom) was at that time poorly documented, whereas colonial references and traces of Mochica still existed.
-Furthermore, nineteenth-century archaeology often grouped Sicán and Moche material into stages labeled “proto-Chimú” or “early Chimú,” which reinforced the misattribution.
-Later archaeological and linguistic research clarified these associations.
+In the 19th century, Middendorf revived that variant and disseminated it as Muchik in works such as Das Muchik oder die Chimu-Sprache (1892).
+He also identified the language with that of the Chimú, partly because Quingnam (the actual language of the Chimú kingdom) was at that time unknown to scholars, whereas colonial references and traces of Mochica still existed.
+Furthermore, nineteenth-century archaeology often grouped Sicán and Moche material into stages labeled "proto-Chimú" or "early Chimú", which reinforced the misattribution.
+Later archaeological and linguistic research clarified these associations and dissociated Quingnam from Mochica.

-In sum, Mochica, Yunga, Muchic/Muchik, and occasionally Pescadora appear in the sources and scholarly tradition.
-Today, Mochica remains the most widely used term in academic literature, while some revitalization projects prefer Muchik, consciously drawing on colonial spellings and nineteenth-century usage.
+Today, Mochica remains the most widely used term in academic literature, while some revitalization projects prefer Muchik, taken from colonial and 19th-century sources.

 Classification

-Mochica is usually considered to be a language isolate, but has also been hypothesized as belonging to a wider Chimuan language family.
-Stark (1972) proposes a connection with Uru–Chipaya as part of a Maya–Yunga–Chipayan macrofamily hypothesis.
+Mochica is classified as a language isolate by virtually all modern sources on the language.
+An exception is Stark (1968, 1972), which groups Mochica (Yunga) with Uru–Chipaya and Mayan using the comparative method.
+This hypothesis, however, has not been received well among the linguistic community.